All media files, such as images, video, audio and documents, that you’ve ever uploaded to posts or pages are listed in your media library.

 2. On the Upload Media page click on the Select Files to choose a file from your computer to upload.

 You can drag and drop files from your computer into the Drop files here if you are using a web browser that supports HTML 5 (such as the latest version of Chrome, FireFox or Safari).

 3. Locate the file(s) on your hard drive

 4. Click Open to start uploading the file

 5. While your file(s) are uploading you will see a progress bar.

-6. When a file has finished uploading, you will see a Show link on the right.
+6. When a file has finished uploading, you will see a Edit link on the right.

-7. Clicking on the Show link will allow you to edit the Title, Caption, and Description for a file
+7. Clicking on the Edit link will allow you to edit the Title, Caption, and Description for a file

 8. You can also copy the File URL location.
 This is what you use to link to the file in Text widgets, links (via Links > Add New) and posts (or pages).

-9. Once you’ve completed all edits click Save all changes.
+9. Once you’ve completed all edits click Update.